nijikokun/fluf/readme.md

 ```

 ### Class Functions
-Maybe you want a heirarchy type of control.
+Maybe you want a hierarchy type of control.
 Something with a little more zing, and readability.
 **http** allows you to use class methods to keep that OOP fanboy alive.

 ``` php